tushartushar/referenceMaster/README.md

 # ReferenceMaster
-Carrying out software engineering research?
 Here is my bibtex file containing papers/resources that I cite in my recent papers targeting mainly to the code smells and maintainability domain.

 This bib file contains all the references I cite.